Sunjaya Purwadisastra: As regent

 After failing as an independent candidate in Cirebon's 2008 regency election, Purwadisastra was first elected as regent in 2013 when he won the regency election after securing 403,933 votes (53.43%).
 Following his victory in the election, it was made public that Purwadisastra had entered the military court for his participation in the 2008 election due to issues with permits from his superiors to participate, and was placed on six months' disciplinary punishment after the court could not prove any wrongdoing.
 He was sworn in on 21 March 2014.

 Purwadisastra expressed interest to run in the 2017 Jakarta gubernatorial election, though ended up not running.
 He was also accused of having mobilized thugs to disperse a communal prayer which concerned the corrupt regency government.
 In the 2018 Cirebon Regency election, Purwadisastra ran for a second term and secured a victory, following a lawsuit in the Constitutional Court of Indonesia which accused the sitting government of mobilizing public servants.

+Corruption case

 On 24 October 2018, Purwadisastra was caught red-handed by the Corruption Eradication Commission (KPK), and was accused of having received bribes for positions in the local government.
 Just before the arrest, he had just auctioned seven positions and rotated 592 civil servants.
 The following day on 25 October 2018, Chief of PDI-P West Java Regional Branch, Tubagus Hasanuddin said that Sunjaya was officially fired from his party membership because he was caught in a red-handed operation by the KPK.
-After his trial concluded and he was sentenced, he was still sworn in as regent on 17 May 2019, but was immediately removed from his post some 15 minutes after.